 “We know that the health and well-being of children and youth living in Canada continues to decline.
 At the same time, hospital visits for youth are being driven by mental health disorders and substance use.
 Evidence tells us that early intervention is important for the prevention and treatment of substance misuse and associated mental health disorders.
 Operational leaders across Children’s Healthcare Canada’s member organizations are ready to implement interventions to support and improve services for youth.
 This report highlights the urgent need for a pan-Canadian child and youth mental health and substance use strategy.”— Emily Gruenwoldt, President and CEO, Children’s Healthcare Canada

-- This report builds on CIHI’s new indicator Hospital Stays for Harm Caused by Substance Use and further explores hospital stays for youth.
+- This report builds on CIHI’s new indicator Hospital Stays for Harm Caused by Substance Use (PDF) and further explores hospital stays for youth.

-- The Chief Public Health Officer’s Report on the State of Public Health in Canada 2018: Preventing Problematic Substance Use in Youth External link, opens in new window has a summary of interventions to prevent or reduce problematic substance use among youth in Canada.
+- The Chief Public Health Officer’s Report on the State of Public Health in Canada 2018: Preventing Problematic Substance Use in Youth (PDF) External link, opens in new window has a summary of interventions to prevent or reduce problematic substance use among youth in Canada.

-- Concurrent Substance Use and Mental Health Disorders: An Information Guide External link, opens in new window has information on the treatment and management of concurrent mental health conditions for youth and their families.
+- Concurrent Substance Use and Mental Health Disorders: An Information Guide (PDF) External link, opens in new window has information on the treatment and management of concurrent mental health conditions for youth and their families.

 - Drug Free Kids Canada External link, opens in new window has information for parents on how to protect children from substance use harms and how to intervene if your child is using substances.